Particle.news

 Overview

-• NASA ended the wet dress rehearsal at T‑5:15 when sensors registered a spike in the liquid hydrogen leak rate during the terminal countdown.
+• An automated cutoff stopped the wet dress rehearsal at T‑5:15 when sensors registered a spike in a liquid hydrogen leak at a tail service mast interface on the SLS core stage.